Noroff-FEU-Assignments/cross-course-project-EVeskje/README.md

 School assignment were I am learning to create a website from Design1-course with HTML, CSS & JS.

 <h2>Brief</h2>
-In this course assignment we were given the task of developing SquareEyes, our own designed prototype from last course assignment.
-The site should be a functional, well presented website written with HTML, CSS & JS.
-There were several criteria to be met, such as neat semantic, responsiveness and CSS after the DRY principles.
-We could use Flexbox and Grid where appropriate, and the site should be WCAG compliant.
-Accessibility should be taken into account.
-Framework is not allowed.
+For this course assignment, we were tasked with creating SquareEyes, our personalized prototype based on the previous course assignment.
+The objective was to develop a fully functional and visually appealing website using HTML, CSS, and JS.
+To meet the requirements, we had to ensure the code followed neat semantic practices, demonstrate responsiveness, and adhere to the CSS principles of DRY (Don't Repeat Yourself).
+When appropriate, we could incorporate Flexbox and Grid.
+Additionally, the website needed to be WCAG compliant, prioritizing accessibility.
+It's important to note that the use of frameworks was not permitted for this assignment.

 **<h3>Images</h3>**
 www.cinematerial.com